tehopirtti/spotifybaton/slack/README.md

 /remote
 ```
 <sup>_* Command can be used only by operators (if set)_</sup>
-# Building your Slack app
+# Building your very own Slack app!
+## Interactivity & shortcuts
+Interactivity must be set `on` and point request URL into `https://yourserver.com/slack/` (with trailing slash which makes it to point to `index.php`, this is important!).
 ## Slash commands
-Every command uses the same request URL `https://yourserver.com/slack/` (with trailing slash which makes it to point to `index.php`, this is important!).
+Every command uses the same request URL `https://yourserver.com/slack/` (again with trailing slash).

 | Command   | Short description      | Usage hint         |
 |-----------|------------------------|--------------------|